Alternative fuels for vehicles

 Gas cylinders contain gases stored under pressure, this means they may have large amounts of stored energy, and they may contain gases which can impact on the environment.
 When no longer required cylinders should always be returned back to their owners.
 At the end of their life it is vital to ensure they are handled safely and responsibly.

 Gas cylinders contain large amounts of stored energy.
 It is vital that they are made to appropriate standards and are then regularly maintained to ensure the safety of those who transport, fill and use them.
-It is mandatory for gas cylinders to undergo regular inspection and testing.
-This has to be carried out by an authorised body.
+It is mandatory for gas cylinders to undergo periodic inspection and testing.
+This has to be carried out by an Inspection Body.

 The gas industry has few obvious environmental problems but as with all types of businesses has some effect on the environment, for example, through the natural resources it consumes to make and distribute the gases it sells.